let-def/lwd/README.md

 `Lwd` lets you build graph of computations with mutable inputs.
 The inputs or sources of the graph are made of `Lwd.var` while the inner nodes are built using combinators.

-Here `Lwd.map : ('a -> 'b) -> 'a Lwd.t -> 'b Lwd.t` apply a transformation to a varying value.
+Here `Lwd.map : ~f:('a -> 'b) -> 'a Lwd.t -> 'b Lwd.t` apply a transformation to a varying value.
 That value might depend on arbitrary inputs, and if one of these input changes, the transformation will be recomputed too.

 When the `Link` is triggered, the counter is incremented.
 Because `document` depends on the value of the counter it is invalidated.